gameygu-0213/VS-Char-Revitilized-Dev-Branch/README.md

 B. You're me.

-C. Revitilized Alpha 1 has released and i've opened this repo!
+C. Revitalized Alpha 1 has released and i've opened this repo!